-The City was founded in 1718, incorporated in 1805, and with a population of 360,740, is the largest populated city in the State of Louisiana (the "State").
-The City's system of government is established in its Home Rule Charter (the "Charter").
+The City was founded in 1718, incorporated in 1805, and is the largest populated city in the State of Louisiana (the "State").
+The City's system of government is established in its Home Rule Charter.
 The Constitution prohibits the Louisiana Legislature from enacting any law affecting the structure, organization or distribution of the power and function of any local political subdivision which operates under a home rule charter.
 The Charter may be amended only by the affirmative vote of a majority of the qualified voters in the City voting at an election called by the City Council on its own initiative or upon receipt by it of a petition of not less than ten thousand registered voters.